r/Quibble Growth Analytics

 Multiplier

-Community median: 470 — median is a better central-tendency measure for skewed Reddit data.
+Community avg: 12 — median is a better central-tendency measure for skewed Reddit data.

 Posts in dataset